-How to find my routing number without a check
+How to find your routing number without a check

 No check?
 No problem!
 There are a few ways to find your routing number without using a physical check.

-Once you sign in to your account, you can find your routing number next to your account name.
+Once you sign in to your account, you can typically find your routing number in the account details section.

 Contacting the bank